skoukuntla/skoukuntla/README.md

 - 📚 Learning and growing with a focus on Java, Python, and more.
 - 🌱 Excited about the potential of machine learning in real-world applications.

-### Work Experience

-- 💼 Interned as a Software Engineer at Citi.
-- 🛠️ Developed scripts to streamline processes.
-- 💬 Collaborated with teams and improved chatbot functionalities.

-### Campus Life

-- 🎉 Involved with the Woman in Science Program (WISP).
-- 👥 Mentoring and supporting fellow students in their academic journey.
-- 📣 Leading a committee to publish engaging newsletters.

 ### Let's Connect!

 - 🌐 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sruthi-koukuntla/).